-Tornados may not be very common in New England, but it’s important to know what to do if one does materialize, especially with the risk for severe weather on Monday.
+Tornados may not be very common in New England, but it’s important to know what to do if one does materialize, especially with the risk of severe weather on Thursday.

 When the National Weather Service tells you to be on the lookout, you need to know what to do.
 You can find a complete severe weather safety guide from NWS here.

 What is the difference between a Tornado Watch and a Tornado Warning issued by the National Weather Service?